A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Discussion

 which should be compared with a range determined by omitting NLO perturbation theory,

-In particular, for the current~(\ref{j1}), we found no evidence for the existence of a \tq\ tetraquark under 2~GeV.
-This is contrary to the results of~\cite{Fu:2018ngx}.
-The source of the discrepancy is the value of $s_0$ used in~\cite{Fu:2018ngx} which does not satisfy the constraint~(\ref{s0_bound}).
-Finally, we note that the \tq\ mass bounds~\eqref{final_bounds} encompass the Gaussian QCD sum-rule mass predictions for $0^{+-}$, light-quark hybrids~\cite{Ho:2018cat}, suggesting the interesting possibility of hybrid-tetraquark mixing in light-quark systems.
+Increasing the vacuum saturation parameter to $\kappa=3$ increases both the upper and lower bounds in~\eqref{final_bounds}.
+For the current~(\ref{j1}), we found no evidence for the existence of a $\tq$ tetraquark under 1.9~GeV, and note that 1.9~\gev\ was obtained by decreasing the vacuum saturation parameter to $\kappa=1$, thereby underestimating known violations of vacuum saturation~\cite{Narison:2002woh,Bertlmann:1987ty,Narison:1995jr}.
+This lower bound on the $\tq$ mass is contrary to the results of~\cite{Fu:2018ngx}.
+The source of the discrepancy between Ref.~\cite{Fu:2018ngx} and our conservative mass bound $M>1.9~\gev$ can be traced to the value of $s_0$ used in~\cite{Fu:2018ngx} which violates the physical positivity constraint~(\ref{s0_bound_lo}).
+Finally, we note that the \tq\ mass bounds~\eqref{final_bounds} encompass the QCD Gaussian sum-rules mass predictions for $0^{+-}$, light-quark hybrids~\cite{Ho:2018cat}, suggesting the interesting possibility of hybrid-tetraquark mixing in light-quark systems.